Child & Language Development

 This page also includes an overarching reflection and references.

 This webpage includes a demonstration of my competence in Child and Language Development through the analysis of two sample lessons included in the curriculum of INTR 430.
 Additionally, in INTR 431, I had the opportunity to create a Learning Graphic that visually represents all of the aspects that impact a student's learning and development.
-These activities allowed me the opportunity to not only learn about milestones of child development but also practice applying specific milestones as objectives in lessons and model my understanding of learning visually.
+In INTR 433, I had the opportunity to learn more about the stages of cognitive, linguistic, and physical development children move through and demonstrate my learning by laying out these stages in a chart.
+These activities allowed me the opportunity to not only learn about child development but also practice applying specific milestones as objectives in lessons and model my understanding of learning visually.

 School Interpreting Series (SIS) Standards